ShivaniThadiyan/Azure-Experience-Center/docs/ODL-User-Management.md

 - Click on Vouchers Button.

-- Now Click on **Available** button, you can see the voucher code that is available for user.
+- Now click on **Available** button, you can see the voucher code that is available for user.

 <img src="/Images/Click_Available.png"/>